If you are looking for nature, muddy paths, and woodland then this is the route for you!

 Running this route anytime of the year can be a real treat.
 The halfway point of the run is Golden Acre Park.
 The phenomenal parkland has 179 acres of plant and animal life.

 Start off just outside of The Bowery in Headingley, and weaves down Shaw Lane and School Lane until it reaches the path for the Meanwood Valley Trail.
 From this point onwards the route is signposted with yellow Meanwood Valley Trail Owl markers.
 You then pass through the woodland, across Headingley Gold Course and up to Golden Acre Park.
 The route from Headingley to Golden Acre is a fairly continual incline.
 A real burn.

 The way home is a little less exciting, a gradual decline down the Otley Road, finishing back where you started.

 As with all woodland, be careful as it can be muddy and slippery when wet.
 There are also areas with exposed stone and roots.

 We would recommend trail shoes for this run as it is an ever changing terrain.
 Trail shoes differ significantly from road-running shoes, as they have far more protection against rocks and roots.
 The tread is more prominent as well which offers more traction.

 With this being a 14km run it is also worth thinking about carrying more water.
 Especially if you run this on a hot day.

-The Meanwood Valley Trail is a gem that starts at Woodhouse Moor and follows the Meanwood Beck through Headingley, Meanwood and Adel.
+The Meanwood Valley Trail is a gem that starts at Woodhouse Moor in Hyde Park and follows the Meanwood Beck through Headingley, Meanwood and Adel.
 It is a waymarked footpath and is a distance of 7 miles (11km) in total.
 Almost entirely away from roads it is a great place for an afternoon out.

 For more information about the Meanwood Valley Trail we recommend taking a look at the Meanwood Valley Trail Guide.